 Android handles background applications differently than iOS.
 Therefore, the model described for Ethica iOS does not apply to Android users.
 In Android, applications who wish to run continuously in the background are required to have a Sticky Notification: a permanent notification which is shown on the top of the screen is like normal Android notifications but cannot be dismissed by the user.

 Such notifications tell Android "this application is performing an important task for the user, and it should not be terminated as long as possible".

-The behaviour of the phones we explained above, where Android and iOS terminate the apps that is not used by the user recently, is called Battery Optimization.
+The behavior of the phones we explained above, where Android and iOS terminate the apps that are not used by the user recently, is called Battery Optimization.
 Android allows users to disable Battery Optimization for their apps.
 When a participant joins your study using his or her Android phone, Ethica shows them a notification and asks them to disable the Battery Optimization for the Ethica app:

 Clicking on this notification will open the

-While the above setting exist on all Android devices, not all Android manufacturers, such as Huawei or Samsung, respect this settings.
-Different manufacturers often have their own settings to disable Battery Optimization.
+While the above setting exists on all Android devices, not all Android manufacturers, such as Huawei or Samsung, respect these settings.
+Different manufacturers often have their settings to disable Battery Optimization.

-When Ethica app detects it's not operating as expected, it assumes such manufacturer settings prevents the operation.
-Therefore it shows instructions to the participants relative to the type of phone they are using.
+When the Ethica app detects that it's not operating as expected, it assumes such manufacturer settings prevent the operation.
+Therefore, it shows instructions to the participants relative to the type of phone they are using.
 You can also find these manufacturer-specific settings in the following sections.